makfc/transcript-selenium-spider/README.md

 # Start the telegram bot when True
 start_bot = False

+# Start a conversation with the @BotFather and create a bot using the "/newbot" command
 telegram_bot_token = 'TOKEN'

 # Send '/start' to the bot in telegram to get your user id